Sight Words Every K1-K2 Child Should Know (Singapore MOE List)

 - "on" is both a sight word and phonically regular

-The goal is for your child to have both tools available.
+When your child has both tools available, reading fluency takes off.
 Phonics gives them independence with unfamiliar words.
 Sight words give them speed with common words.
-Together, they produce fluent reading.
+You need both for the whole system to work.

 Tracking Progress